UtilityMods/Index/README.md

 - Inertia
 - Wurst

 These Fabric mods [listed above](#fabric) also offer Forge variants.
 These are typically compatible with a specific MC version or older versions, such as `1.7.2` or `1.8.9`.
-Check the mods website for more information.
+Check the mod’s website for more information.

 [Future]: https://futureclient.net/